 Founders Stephen Wilcox and George Babcock partnered in 1867 to form Babcock, Wilcox, and Company.
-These two men founded the company to manufacture the water tube boiler.
-Wilcox invented the water boiler and received a patent for it in 1856.
+Wilcox invented the water-tube boiler and received a patent for it in 1856.
+The company was founded to manufacture it.

-In 1881, the Pearl Street Power Station in New York City became the first electrical station in the U.S. These boilers powered the station.
-By 1902, boilers were powering the entire New York subway system.
+- In 1881, Babcock & Wilcox installed the first utility boiler in the world at the Pearl Street Power Station in New York City.
+It was the first electrical station in the U.S.

-Beginning in the early 1900s, Babcock & Wilcox began to provide boilers for government agencies and the military.
-Their boilers powered several U.S. Navy ships.
+The company’s association with the government and the military dates back to the early 1900s.
+It has long provided boilers for government agencies and the military.
+Babcock & Wilcox boilers powered several U.S. Navy ships.

 Babcock & Wilcox also expanded their services and products.
 As a result, the company began to supply boiler cleaning services, coal plants, waste-to-energy plants, and emission control systems for coal plants.